 All visits during which a physician renders clinical judgment should be communicated to the patient.
 The meaningful use measure will count any billable visit, including:

 - Concurrent care or transfer of care visits,

 - Consultant visits (when referred by another physician or provider), and

 - Prolonged physician service without direct (face-to-face) patient contact (i.e., telehealth).

 - Make the clinical summary part of your regular workflow.
 Does your electronic health record (EHR) have a template for clinical summaries?
 Can you create your own template or manipulate an existing template to hold all of the necessary elements for a clinical summary?

 - Make sure you've developed procedures within your office to give patients clinical summaries in the required three business days.

 Texas regional extension centers (RECs) can help your practice with the meaningful use measures through onsite technical consulting.
-Their services are designed to take your practice from its current state – whether you are starting with a paper-based system or looking to optimize your current EHR system – to "meaningful use" to qualify for the federal EHR incentives.
 The Texas RECs understand the unique challenges physicians face and will work with you to fully realize the benefits of EHRs in improving efficiencies and patient care.

 Visit TMA's REC Resource Center to learn more about the Texas RECs, available incentives, REC and incentive eligibility, and meaningful use.
 Still have a question?
 Contact the TMA Health Information Technology helpline at (800) 880-5720 or email HIT.